Have your say on shaping the City Corporation’s priorities

 Where we are now

-Planning permission for the playgrounds extension has been granted by Newham council, but we don’t have the funds to do that (yet) so we are going to get on with spending the money that we have on refurbishing the playground.
+Planning permission for the playgrounds extension has been granted by Newham council, but we don’t have the funds to do that (yet) so we are getting on with spending the money that we have on refurbishing the playground.

 Support the playground project